 When’s the last time you got a really great night of rest?
 For many women, it’s been a while.
 Too long, actually!
 There always seems to be something that interrupts the sleep cycle and leaves you feeling groggy and sluggish when it’s time to get up in the morning.

 More than just making it hard to start your day on a good note, lack of restful sleep can actually be affecting your mental health.
-According to a sleep study performed by the University of Michigan Medical School and subsequent article by Reuters Health, chronic sleep deprivation is a major catalyst for mental health issues in women—namely depression, anxiety and mood swings.
+According to a sleep study performed by the University of Michigan Medical School and subsequent article by Reuters Health, chronic sleep disorders are major catalysts for mental health issues in women—namely depression, anxiety and mood swings.
 Not getting enough sleep could be straining your brain in more than a few unhealthy ways.

 It doesn’t just stop at anxiety or depression, either.
 These troubles easily bleed over into everyday life, making it hard to socialize, work and even relax.
 Evidence shows it creates a negative feedback loop: you’re stressed about being stressed, which makes you more stressed!
 It’s a hard hole to crawl out of, but it’s possible—starting with a good night’s sleep.